sian504/jetsetters-journal/README.md

 ![Flow diagram of how the app will function](static/images/flow_chart.png)

-The site will consist of 9 pages, including:
+The site consists of 9 pages, including:

 ### Home page and search page
 - An about section explaining the purpose of the app